ddesmara/Portfolio/Bagel_Barn_Analysis/Bagel_Barn_Database_Design.md

 # Bagel Barn Database Design (SQL Portfolio Project)

-Welcome to my SQL portfolio project — a full-cycle database design and analysis case study for **Bagel Barn & Deli**, a local deli in Princeton, New Jersey.
+Welcome to my SQL portfolio project, a database design and analysis case study for **Bagel Barn & Deli**, a local deli in Princeton, New Jersey.

 ---